-Costs associated with reproduction of public records shall be paid by, or on behalf of the requestor, at the time documents requested are to be picked up.
-In the event of a large records request or a request that involves an outside cost to the technology center, the school may request a deposit, to be set by the records custodian, to be made at the time of the request.
+Cost associated with reproduction of public records shall be paid by on behalf of the requestor, at the time documents requested are to be picked up.
+In the event of a large records request or a request that involves an outside cost to the technology center, the school may request a deposit, to be set by the Professional Assistant, to be made at the time of the request.

 Request for Records

-Requests for public records shall be made to the attention of the superintendent or the records custodian.
+Requests for public records shall be made to the attention of the superintendent or the Professional Assistant.
 The request shall identify with specificity the record or records sought.
-Where the request for records is unclear or confusing, the records custodian may request that the requestor provide a more precise explanation or description of the records requested.
-The technology center shall produce records requested promptly, taking into consideration the accessibility of the record, the number and type of records requested, and the press of school business.
+When the request for records is unclear or confusing, the Professional Assistant may request that the requestor provide a more precise explanation or description of the records requested.
+The technology center shall produce records requested promptly, taking into consideration the accessibility of the record, the number and type of records requested and the press of school business.

 An individual requesting public records, pursuant to the Act, is requested to use the technology center’s request form to expedite the processing of the request.

 If inspection of documents designated as confidential is denied, the person requesting access to such documents shall have a right to appeal the denial to the superintendent.